 - Add ⅛ tsp kosher salt and freshly ground black pepper.

 - Rub the chicken wings well with your hands until they’re completely coated in the mix.

-- Heat the Dutch oven (I use Le Creuset 4.5 QT) over medium heat.
+- Heat the Dutch oven (I use this 4.5 Le Creuset) over medium heat.
 Once it’s hot, add 1 Tbsp sesame oil and distribute evenly.
 Add the chicken wings in a single layer, trying not to overwrap.
 If you cook more than 2 lbs chicken wings, you will definitely need to cook in batches.

 - Cover again and cook for another 4-5 minutes.
 Then uncover and check if the wings need to brown more.

 - Add 2 Tbsp honey, 2 Tbsp brown sugar, ¼ cup sake, ¼ cup mirin, and ¼ cup soy sauce.